ikaridenaatwit/cctest/README.md

 📜 Introduction

 This project is a toy example meant for beginners learning FastAPI.
 It exposes readable, self‑documenting endpoints (thanks to Swagger UI) so you can explore HTTP interactions without writing any front‑end code.
+🚀 How to Run the Project

+1. Prerequisites

+Python 3.8 +

+pip (or pipx / Poetry / Hatch – use what you like)

+2. Set up a virtual environment (optional but recommended)

+python -m venv .venv
+source .venv/bin/activate  # Windows: .venv\Scripts\activate

+3. Install dependencies

+pip install fastapi uvicorn

+4. Start the development server

+uvicorn main:app --reload

+Assuming you saved the code above as main.py.
+The --reload flag auto‑restarts on file changes – perfect for rapid tweaking.

+5. Explore the API

+Open http://127.0.0.1:8000/docs in your browser.
+FastAPI will display an interactive Swagger UI where you can call each endpoint.

 ✨ Project Description

 ![image](https://github.com/user-attachments/assets/9f724ed0-680f-40c2-be85-85fba320bfb1)

 Summary: simple strings for users to interact with the website

 ![image](https://github.com/user-attachments/assets/1a6628bf-345c-4422-9c87-a405504692b9)